itugealex/alx-higher_level_programming/0x0B-python-input_output/README.md

-    You must use your function save_to_json_file from 5-save_to_json_file.py You must use your function load_from_json_file from 6-load_from_json_file.py The list must be saved as a JSON representation in a file named add_item.json If the file t exist, it should be created
-    You t need to manage file permissions / exceptions.
+    You must use your function save_to_json_file from 5-save_to_json_file.py You must use your function load_from_json_file from 6-load_from_json_file.py The list must be saved as a JSON representation in a file named add_item.json If the file doesn’t exist, it should be created You don’t need to manage file permissions / exceptions.

 8: